It’s no secret. Americans have a lot of stuff.

 Before renting a storage unit, ask to see the surveillance setup to make sure you are comfortable with the level of security available.
 If you prefer to keep items near you, install safety features in your backyard shed to reduce the risk of theft.

-With a storage shed in your own backyard, you’ll only need to walk a few steps to get items when you need them.
+With an outdoor storage shed in your own backyard, you’ll only need to walk a few steps to get items when you need them.
 This makes it “perfect for sports equipment, garden tools or holiday decor,” says Morgan Ovens, a professional organizer and owner of Haven, a home organizing company.
-Since it is easy to access a shed, you’re less likely to forget about what you have stored.
+Since it is easy to access your outdoor storage building, you’re less likely to forget about what you have stored.

 “Items within reach will be used, even if it’s infrequently,” Ovens adds.